Natural Alternative Therapies

 This system is placed under the sink and has a holding tank.

-The disadvantages of Reverse Osmosis is waste of water (“rejected” by the filtering system) and the removal of some of the minerals from the water (but the system adds the missing minerals back in the water).
+The disadvantages of Reverse Osmosis are waste of water (“rejected” by the filtering system) and the removal of some of the minerals from the water (but the system adds the missing minerals back into the water).

 Though it removes fluoride and many contaminants, Reverse Osmosis does not filter pesticides and herbicides.

-They can even safely transform rainwater and seawater (!) to drinking water.
+They can even safely transform rainwater and seawater (!) into drinking water.

 Solid Carbon Block Filteration